sennayrton/sennayrton/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning C++ and new concepts of concurrent programming in Java.
 I also keep improving my skills in databases;
 - 🚀 In addition to IT, I enjoy strength training and reading about nutrition or business 📖.
-I like to ride my bike from time to time;
+I like riding my bike from time to time;

 **Connect with me:** 📌